ramezian1/personal-portfolio/README.md

 # Robert Mezian's Developer Portfolio

 Welcome to my developer portfolio!
 This website showcases 8 projects I've built using **JavaScript**, **HTML**, and **CSS**.
 You can browse through my work, explore the source code, and get in touch if you'd like to collaborate.
+You can also view my full portfolio on my github website [HERE:](https://ramezian1.github.io/)

 **NOTE:** This portfolio is currently in** beta and still a work in progress**.
 Any updates or improvements will be posted shortly.